Healthy Homes Assessment Paremata

 What We Do

-We are serious about your investment We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun parts of purchasing or owning the house.
+We are serious about your investment We will conduct comprehensive examinations to ensure you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the exciting aspects of purchasing or owning a home.

-We specialise in a range of services to make sure that you are fully aware of the state of any property you might be looking to purchase or sell and also other services.
+We specialise in a range of solutions to make sure you are completely aware of the state of any property that you might be looking to purchase or sell in addition to other services.

-Not only do we collaborate with you, but we also work with some major clients, including municipal councils and banks and insurance firms.
-They seem to are pleased with our peace of mind provided, thanks to the information that we offer in our reports of building inspections.
+We do not just work with you but we also collaborate with a number of large clients including local councils, banks and insurance companies.
+They clearly are pleased with this reassurance provided, by the data contained that we offer in our reports of building inspections.

-Our systematic method of conducting your home inspection and the latest in technology for software that incorporates digital images into the Report, you can actually see any issues that could be discovered.
-Because of our detailed report, it’s easy to understand why we get so many clients recommending our service to family and friends.
+With our systematic approach to inspecting your property and the latest software technology including digital photos imbedded into your report, you can actually see any issues that may be discovered.
+With our comprehensive reporting it’s no wonder we receive so many referrals from clients our service to family members and friends.

 • Pre Purchase & Pre Sale Reports